viaielja/viaielja-wasmiot/docs/orchestrator/deployment.md

 configurations), instantiating WebAssembly runtimes and giving access to HTTP-endpoints for calling and chaining functions to each other.

-The following sequence diagram depicts the deploying-process:
+The following sequence diagram depicts a deploying-process where two supervisors are associated with a deployment solution:

 ```mermaid
 sequenceDiagram